 • Be open with your doctor: Let them know you may have been exposed to asbestos so they can monitor you for symptoms of mesothelioma.

-• Stop smoking: While cigarette smoking is not a cause of mesothelioma, it can worsen the damage caused by asbestos and put you at risk of other conditions like lung cancer.
+• Stop smoking: While cigarette smoking is not a cause of mesothelioma, it can worsen the damage caused by asbestos exposure and put you at risk of other conditions like lung cancer.

-There is no way to remove asbestos fibers from the body after exposure.
+There’s no way to remove asbestos fibers from the body after exposure.
 However, these tips can help you catch the cancer before it spreads and improve your odds of becoming a mesothelioma survivor.

-3. Advocate for a Ban on Asbestos
+3. Advocate for a Total Asbestos Ban

-You can join the ADAO and IAFF efforts by:
+You can support the ADAO’s efforts by:

 Get Help After a Mesothelioma Diagnosis